What Are the Common Types of Injuries After a Car Accident?

 Common Physical Injuries Car Accident Victims Face

-If you experienced a car accident, you may face a range of physical injuries.
-While some of these injuries could present immediately after the crash, symptoms for other types of injuries may take time to observe.
+If you were in a car accident, you may face a range of physical injuries.
+While a car accident injury may present immediately after the crash, symptoms for other types of injuries may take time to observe.

 Some of these conditions include:

-• Broken bones: These injuries can greatly range in severity.
+- Broken bones: These injuries can affect any part of the body—from broken arms and legs to broken ribs—and can greatly range in severity.
 You may have a minor fracture, a compound fracture, or even an open fracture that punctures the skin.
 On top of limiting your mobility, some broken bones require surgery.

-• Traumatic brain injuries (TBIs): These injuries may be mild, moderate, or severe.
+- Traumatic brain injuries (TBIs): A traumatic brain injury may be mild, moderate, or severe.
 A TBI can include anything from a concussion to a major penetrating injury involving a skull fracture.
-A TBI can affect victims in many ways, from coordination dysfunction to behavioral symptoms.
+A head injury can affect victims in many ways, from coordination dysfunction to behavioral symptoms.

-• Soft-tissue injuries: These could include sprains, strains, and ligament damage.
+- Soft-tissue injuries: Soft-tissue injuries could include sprains, strains, and ligament damage.
 Often, when victims brace themselves for collision, this can lead to ankle, wrist, or joint trauma.
-You may need to use ice or heat therapy to heal.
+A soft tissue injury may require ice or heat therapy to heal.
 You may even require surgery.

-• Lacerations: You may have cuts from objects flying through the vehicle or from injuries after a vehicle ejection.
+- Lacerations: You may have cuts or penetrating injuries from objects flying through the vehicle or injuries after a vehicle ejection.
 You may need emergency care for your wound, including stitches.

 When Your Symptoms Seem Minor or Are Delayed

 As mentioned, not all injury symptoms appear immediately after a car accident.
-No matter what symptoms you notice in the hours or days after a crash, be sure to seek medical treatment.
+No matter what symptoms you notice in the hours or days after a crash, it’s recommended that you seek medical treatment as soon as possible.

 Never downplay your injury symptoms.